-You can find updates on this project as well as other useful information about oil and gas development on our website, OxyColoradoStakeholder.com.
+You can find updates on this project and other useful information about oil and gas development on our website, OxyColoradoStakeholder.com.
 We welcome all questions, appreciate feedback, and look forward to hearing from you.

-Occidental Stakeholder Relations
+Oxy Stakeholder Relations

-1099 18th Street, Suite 700 Denver, CO 80202 866.248.9577 ColoradoStakeholder@oxy.com www.OxyColoradoStakeholder.com
+1099 18th Street, Suite 700 Denver, CO 80202 866.248.9577

+ColoradoStakeholder@oxy.com

+www.OxyColoradoStakeholder.com